TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 Biphase mark code, also known as differential Manchester encoding, is a method to transmit data in which the data 💾 and clock 🕓 signals are combined to form a single two-level self-synchronizing data stream.
 Each data bit is encoded by a presence or absence of signal level transition in the middle of the bit period (known as time slot for AES3), followed by the mandatory level transition at the beginning of the period.
 This also means that by design the encoding is insensitive to an inversion of polarity 🔀.

 There are two variants of BMC:
- - Transition on 1 which is the one used for AES3
+ - Transition on a 1 which is the one used for AES3
- - Transition on 0 which is irrelevant for this project
+ - Transition on a 0 which is irrelevant for this project

 Here is an example diagram representing how the signal behave, there is a transition on each solid line plus a transition on the dotted line if the bit is a one: